 2. Eliminates anxiety

-When you’re feeling anxious, whether it’s due to a busy day or the pressure of an important phone call, a cup of lemon balm tea can help calm your nerves and eliminate those uneasy feelings.
-Lemon balm tea has been studied for its ability to diminish nervousness and excitability, making it a great choice for moments when you need to relax.
-Research from 2014 found that participants who drank lemon balm tea experienced a better mood and reduced anxiety levels, showing that it can have positive effects on both cognitive function and mood.
-So, the next time you’re feeling jittery or overwhelmed, a simple cup of lemon balm tea could be just what you need to help you stay calm and focused.
+Whether you have a hectic day ahead or are dreading an important phone call, a cup of lemon balm tea can give your nerves a little ease and relief.
+Lemon balm tea has been researched for its potential to reduce nervousness and excitability, making it a pleasant option when you need to calm down.
+One study from 2014 found that participants who drank lemon balm tea felt better and showed lower anxiety levels, suggesting it can impact both cognitive function and mood positively.
+So, when your nerves get the better of you, a cup of lemon balm tea may be all you really need to bring you to a steady and calm state.

 3. Enhances cognitive function

-Drinking lemon balm tea regularly can do more than just help you relax—it can also boost your cognitive functions.
-A study from 2014 showed that lemon balm tea may enhance mental robustness, improving memory, concentration, and alertness.
-Participants who consumed lemon balm performed better in tasks like solving mathematical equations and other challenging tasks, compared to those who didn’t.
-The results suggest that lemon balm tea can enhance reasoning capability and help with tasks that require more focus, showing its potential for increasing mental clarity and cognitive performance.
+But drinking lemon balm tea on a regular basis doesn’t just help you relax; it can also improve your cognitive functions.
+Research from 2014 indicated that lemon balm tea could aid mental resilience, boosting memory, focus, and alertness.
+Those who consumed lemon balm scored better in tasks such as solving equations and other cognitive tasks than those who did not.
+The results indicate that lemon balm tea is effective in enhancing reasoning ability and aiding tasks with a lot of focus, suggesting its potential as a means of increasing mental clarity and cognitive performance.

 4. Promotes sleep